AdaCore/ada-spark-rfcs/considered/definite_unconstrained_arrays.md

 ## Reference Level Explanation

-A new aspect `Constrained` is added.
+A new aspect `Definite` is added.
+An array declared with this aspect is resizable within its index type boundaries.
+Assignments of slices that do not fit the original length of that array are allowed.

+Additionally objects of that type have the `'Capacity` attribute that returns the maximum number of elements the object can hold.

 ## Syntax